zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

     # existing methods ...

     def save(self):
-        """ Insert a new row with the name and location values of the current Department object.
+        """ Insert a new row with the name and location values of the current Department instance.
         Update object id attribute using the primary key value of new row.
         """
         sql = """